 In my recent article on Challies, I paraphased some comments from Cia Ming Cu, one of the editors at Momentum Christian Literature, about the popularity of my books in Indonesia.
 I have decided to include his full letter here, with his permission:

 It was in 2008 that we at Momentum Christian Literature first heard about Simonetta Carr and her book.
 An associate of our director recommended her biography of John Calvin.
-It was an illustr1152ated book for young readers.
+It was an illustrated book for young readers.

 Most of the staff of Momentum appreciated the book, but at the same time felt skeptical about publishing it in Indonesia.
 It was biographical and historical, the illustrations were almost naturalistic, and the photos were also mostly of “old stuff.”
 All were good things in themselves, but back then it was difficult to see how the book would appeal to the intended readers.
 Biographies and histories were (and still are) an unpopular genre, even for adults.
 Mangas dominated (and still dominate) the children book market in Indonesia and even Christian books had followed suit in using manga-style to increase their market.